 Because it requires knowledge from every field, sustainability at Portland State is not based in any single department.
 Instead, it spans the University to unite creative thinkers from across campus and throughout our community.

 Campus-wide sustainability efforts are organized and managed by three main units:

-The Sustainability Leadership Center (SLC) enhances student success by cultivating sustainability engagement and leadership opportunities that help students develop the knowledge, skills, and values to act as sustainability leaders in their future careers and communities.
+Bringing sustainability to life for students: The Student Sustainability Center (SSC) enhances student success by cultivating sustainability engagement and leadership opportunities that help students develop the knowledge, skills, and values to act as sustainability leaders in their future careers and communities.

 Learn about other sustainability units at PSU »